izelnakri/paper_trail/README.md

 ```

 ### Originator relationships
-You can specify setter/originator foreign key relationship to paper_trail versions.
-By default versions have a nil ```originator_id```.
-This is doable by specifying `:originator` keyword list for your application configuration:
+You can specify setter/originator relationship to paper_trail versions with ```originator_id``` assignment during PaperTrail operations.
+This feature is only possible by specifying `:originator` keyword list for your application configuration:

 ```elixir
   # in your config/config.exs